 Professor Richard Conroy, Chairman of the Board, has been involved in natural resources for many years.
-He established Trans-International Oil in 1974, which was primarily involved in Irish offshore oil exploration, and initiated the Deminex Consortium which included Deminex, Mobil, Amoco & DSM.
-Trans-International Oil was merged with Aran Energy Plc in 1979.
+He established Trans-International Oil, which was primarily involved in Irish offshore oil exploration, and initiated the Deminex Consortium (which included Deminex, Mobil, Amoco and DSM).
+Trans-International Oil was merged with Aran Energy in 1979 (which was later acquired by Statoil).

 Professor Conroy founded Conroy

-Petroleum and Natural Resources P.l.c.
+Petroleum and Natural Resources

+which (as well as being involved in

+oil production and exploration) in

-which in 1986 made the very significant
+1986 discovered the Galmoy zinc

-discovery of the Galmoy zinc deposit in
+deposit in Ireland.
+Conroy Petroleum

-Co Kilkenny which is now in production

-as a major base metal mine.
-Conroy

-Petroleum was also a founding member
+was also a founding member of the

-of the Stoneboy consortium, an
+Stone Boy consortium, an exploration

-exploration group which discovered
+group which discovered the Pogo

-the POGO gold field in Alaska now
+gold deposit in Alaska, now a major

-in production as a major gold mine.
+producing gold mine.
+Conroy Petroleum

+acquired Atlantic Resources in 1992

+and was renamed ARCON International

+Resources.
-Conroy Petroleum acquired Atlantic Resources plc in 1992 and was renamed ARCON International Resources Plc (ARCON).
-Professor Conroy was Chairman and Chief Executive of ARCON from 1980 to 1994.
-Professor Richard Conroy is an Emeritus Professor of Physiology in the Royal College of Surgeons in Ireland.
-His research has included pioneering work on the effects of Circadian Rhythms including Jet Lag, Shift Working and Decision Taking in Business after Intercontinental Flights.

-Professor Conroy served for two terms in the Irish Parliament as a member of the Senate.
-As a Senator he was at various times front bench spokesman for the Government party in the Upper House on Energy, Industry and Commerce, Foreign Affairs and Northern Ireland.
+Professor Conroy was Chairman and Chief Executive of Conroy Petroleum/ARCON from 1980 to 1994 before founding Conroy Gold and Natural Resources in 1995.
+An Emeritus Professor of Physiology in the Royal College of Surgeons in Ireland, Professor Conroy served in the Irish Parliament as a Member of the Senate and was at various times front bench spokesman for the government party in the Upper House on Energy, Industry and Commerce; Foreign Affairs; and Northern Ireland.